 Quality Objectives

 {{ CompanyName }} strives to supply clients with high quality, easy to use and reliable products.
-To achieve these outputs, Quality Objectives are established related to design, execution, manufacturing, distribution, monitoring and continuous improvement of quality in all functions.
+To achieve these outputs, Quality Objectives are established related to design, execution, distribution, monitoring and continuous improvement of quality in all functions.

 Quality Strategy and Planning

-The Leadership Team develops:
+According to {{ QualityPlanCode }} {{ QualityPlanTitle }} the Leadership Team develops:

 quality plans that outline the company's quality strategy as well as the Quality Objectives and quality commitment.
 Quality Plans are reviewed and updated periodically.